The ALPINE-CRISTAL-JWST Survey: The Fast Metal Enrichment of Massive Galaxies at z~5: Discussion

 \paragraph{\textsc{SPHINX$^{20}$} Simulation~}~The \textsc{SPHINX$^{20}$} is a full box cosmological radiation hydrodynamics simulation optimized to simulate cosmic reionization and the multi-phase ISM of high-$z$ galaxies to provide statistical samples of galaxies similar to those currently being observed by JWST \citep{rosdahl18,rosdahl22,katz23}.
 The metallicity measurement are taken from the current data release described in \citet{katz23}.
-These simulations generally underpredict the metal abundances of $z\sim5$ galaxies (bottom panel, blue dot-hatched) and occupy a similar parameter space as the \textsc{FIRE-2} galaxies in terms of stellar mass and metallicity.
+These simulations generally underpredict the metal abundances of $z\sim5$ galaxies (middle panel, green dotted) and occupy a similar parameter space as the \textsc{FIRE-2} galaxies in terms of stellar mass and metallicity.

 \paragraph{\textsc{IllustrisTNG} Simulation~}~\textsc{IllustrisTNG} is a suite of large volume, cosmological, gravo-magnetohydrodynamical simulations, covering $302.6^3$, $106.5^3$, and $51.7^3\,{\rm cMpc^3}$, respectively, and particle resolutions between $10^4-10^7\,{\rm M_\odot}$ \citep{marinacci18,naiman18,nelson18,nelson19,springel18,pillepich18,pillepich19}.
-We compare the observations to the resulting MZR for stellar masses of $10^8-10^{11}\,{\rm M_\odot}$ from \citet{hirschmann23}, who derived accurate optical emission line for the simulated galaxies in post-processing (bottom panel, yellow band).
+We compare the observations to the resulting MZR for stellar masses of $10^8-10^{11}\,{\rm M_\odot}$ from \citet{hirschmann23}, who derived accurate optical emission line for the simulated galaxies in post-processing (middle panel, yellow shaded).
 The predicted metal abundances reproduce well the observations.